Cognitive Distortions and Self-Esteem

 Cognitive Distortions and Self-Esteem,

 Self-esteem, our intrinsic sense of self-worth, can be profoundly influenced by cognitive distortions—those skewed perceptions and irrational beliefs that deviate from reality.
-By integrating the principles of life coaching with the insights of neuroscience, individuals can gain a deeper understanding of cognitive distortions and self-esteem to embark on a journey to bolster their self-esteem.
+By integrating the principles of neuroscience-based development with the insights of neuroscience, individuals can gain a deeper understanding of cognitive distortions and self-esteem to embark on a journey to bolster their self-esteem.
 When people recognize that their thoughts are not fixed truths but patterns shaped by repeated neural firing, they begin to see self-esteem not as a fragile trait but as a dynamic quality that can be strengthened.
 This perspective provides both hope and direction, especially for those who have long struggled with cycles of self-doubt.

 The Neuroscience Behind Cognitive Distortions and Self-Esteem